Liam Neeson's action movies, ranked

 2. Cold Pursuit (2019)

-Neeson’s latest film isn’t out until Feb.
-8, so I won’t spoil anything, but I will say that it’s not at all what you expect and that is what makes it a must-see.
-Here’s just a few things to look forward to: Neeson plays Nels Coxman (incredible name), a snowplow driver seeking revenge against the drug dealers who killed his son; the bad guy is named Viking (incredible bad guy name); you will laugh, a lot; for once, Neeson plays a “f—ing amateur” at killing; Queen Laura Dern is Mrs. Coxman; and there’s a ridiculously crazy/funny/unnecessary/offensive subplot that involves a motel and a $20 bill.
+Not enough have seen this underrated gem, so I won't spoil anything, but I will say that it's not at all what you expect and that is what makes it a must-see.
+Here's just a few things to look forward to: Neeson plays Nels Coxman (incredible name), a snowplow driver seeking revenge against the drug dealers who killed his son; the bad guy is named Viking (incredible bad guy name); you will laugh, a lot; for once, Neeson plays a "f---ing amateur" at killing; Queen Laura Dern is Mrs. Coxman; and there's a ridiculously crazy/funny/unnecessary/offensive subplot that involves a motel and a $20 bill.